turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 Then it will complain about `persisted?`.

 We'll use the `created_at` attribute of the `ProxyRating` to determine whether or not a record has been persisted.
-Basically, if it has a timestamp, it has been persisted.
+If it has a timestamp, it has been persisted.

 ```ruby
 def persisted?